How Effective is Fascia Stretch Training – FST-7 Basics

 30-45 seconds rest between sets.
 During your FST-7 sets, you should only be taking 30-45 seconds of rest between your sets.
 The small rest periods are designed to pump and keep as much blood in the muscle as possible.
 Do not take long rest periods between sets like you would for your earlier compound exercises.
 30-45 seconds of rest between sets only.

 Flex between sets.
 Hany Rambod recommends you flex between sets when using FST-7.
 The idea behind flexing between sets is to further increase the amount of pressure on the fascia so that it can continue to reach its maximum state of expansion by the end of your 7 sets.
 Of course, flexing in the mirror can seem vain and stupid to some people let alone embarrassing, but if it doesn’t bother you then do it.

 If it does I’m sure you will not miss out on too much should you wish to ignore this rule.
 If you do flex try holding the flex position for 10 seconds at a time or more if it's not too uncomfortable.

 Remember rest intervals are only small (30-45 seconds) so you won't be flexing for too long between sets anyway.

 Drink water between your sets.
 As simple as this sounds, Hany Rambod explains this as a critical part of the FST-7 program.
-Sip on water between every set especially your FST-7 sets.
+Sip on the water between every set especially your FST-7 sets.
 To add more volume to the muscle we need water.

 According to Hany Rambod water makes up the majority of your blood volume and therefore more volume in the muscle requires more water.
-Water also aids in the absorption of muscle building vitamins, minerals, amino acids and oxygen to the muscle.
+Water also aids in the absorption of muscle building vitamins, minerals, amino acids, and oxygen to the muscle.